mono/CppSharp/README.md

 Mirrors the Clang's C++ AST and type system classes in C# APIs.

-Check out [_Clang's AST introduction docs_](http://clang.llvm.org/docs/IntroductionToTheClangAST.html) if you're not familiar with the architecture.
+Check out [_Clang's AST introduction docs_](http://clang.llvm.org/docs/IntroductionToTheClangAST.html) for more details about its architecture.

  * C++ declarations
  * C++ types